 Small businesses are undoubtedly taking the hardest hit during the coronavirus pandemic.
 Larger organizations may have the capacity to take a loss and keep going, but not all small businesses are able to do that.
 The fixed expenses they have to incur may overwhelm them if their revenues are significantly reduced.
-Small business survival is a genuine concern right now.
-And that’s important not only for the small business owners but also for the millions of people employed by them who may very well lose their jobs if the businesses are unable to pay their dues.
+Small business survival is a genuine concern right now. not only for the small business owners who might one day wish to sell an online business but also for the millions of people employed by them who may very well lose their jobs if the businesses are unable to pay their dues.

 Fortunately, there’re a few ways for these businesses to financially protect themselves and their employees.